 Q: Which vaccinations do I need to take?
 A: The Taiwanese government requires that all international students are vaccinated against measles and rubella.
-In general, your basic MMR and iphtheria-tetanus should be in effect.
-Additionally, Shih Chien University will ask for a proof (e.g. vaccination report or a chest x-ray) that you don’t suffer from tuberculosis.
-In addition to these, Hepatitis A and B vaccines are recommended for all travellers.
+In general, your basic MMR and diphtheria-tetanus should be in effect.
+Additionally, Shih Chien University will ask for proof (e.g., vaccination report or a chest x-ray) that you don’t suffer from tuberculosis.
+In addition to these, Hepatitis A and B vaccines are recommended for all travelers.
 For other individual recommendations, please consult your physician.

 Q: What kind of costs should I be prepared for?
 A: In addition to tuition fees, you should be prepared to pay for the student visa, flights, accommodation and other living costs.
 The costs of living in Taipei are somewhat lower than in many Western cities, but the real costs will depend on your individual lifestyle.
 Find a list of general living costs here.
 Read more about budgeting your study abroad semester.